Monday, November 25, 2024

 Click on the image for a larger version.

-The use of the 3.9k resistor is noted in the ProgRock 2's documentation which notes that the onboard microcontroller operates from 3.3 volts - but placing this resistor in series (the value of which isn't particularly critical) limits the current into the logic pin, allowing it to be driven by a 5 - or even 12 volt 1pps pulse.
+The use of the 3.9k resistor is described in the ProgRock 2's documentation which notes that the onboard microcontroller operates from 3.3 volts - but placing this resistor in series (the value of which isn't particularly critical) limits the current into the logic pin, allowing it to be safely driven by a 5 volt - or even 12 volt - 1pps pulse.

 Figure 3: